Berea College: Christian identity

 Berea was founded by Protestant Christians.
 It maintains a Christian identity separate from any particular denomination.
-The college's motto, "God has made of one blood all peoples of the earth," is taken from Acts 17:26.
-One General Studies course is focused on Christian faith, as every student is required to take an Understandings of Christianity course.
-In an effort to be sensitive to the diverse preferences and experiences of students and faculty, these courses are designed to be taught with respect for the unique spiritual journey of each individual, regardless of religious identification.
+The college's motto, "God has made of one blood all peoples of the earth", is from Acts 17:26.
+In an effort to be sensitive to the diverse preferences and experiences of students and faculty, courses are designed to be taught with respect for each student's spiritual journey, regardless of religious identification.

 Library collections

-The Hutchins Library maintains an extensive collection of books, archives, and music pertaining to the history and culture of the Southern Appalachian region.
-The Southern Appalachian Archives contain organizational records, personal papers, oral histories, and photographs.
-Included are the papers of the Council of the Southern Mountains (1912–1989) and the Appalachian Volunteers (1963–1970).
+The Hutchins Library maintains an extensive collection of books, archives, and music pertaining to Southern Appalachian history and culture.
+The Southern Appalachian Archives contain organizational records, personal papers, oral histories, and photographs, including the papers of the Council of the Southern Mountains (1912–1989) and the Appalachian Volunteers (1963–1970).

 Student life

-Since 2002, all students at Berea have received laptops that they take with them when they graduate.
-Students are not required to pay for the computers, though they do provide a small fee to support the technological infrastructure.
+Since 2002, all students at Berea have received laptops that they keep upon graduation.
+Students are not required to pay for the computers, but do provide a small fee to support the technological infrastructure.
 Students must have a special permit to have a car on campus.
 Such permits are rarely granted to first- or second-year students.

+Since 1875, Berea College celebrates Mountain Day, a holiday set aside to enjoy being together in nature.
+Students take off from classes for a sunrise hike to the top of the Pinnacle Mountain and engage in games, performances, food, and other festivities.
+Another unique holiday to Berea College is Labor Day, where the campus takes a break from classes to recognize and celebrate the value of student work.
+Established in 1921, it has expanded to help students find labor placements for the following academic year and soon-to-be graduates prepare for life after college.

 Athletics

 The Berea athletic teams are called the Mountaineers.
-The college is of the Division III level of the National Collegiate Athletic Association (NCAA), primarily competing in the Collegiate Conference of the South (CCS) starting in the 2022–23 academic year.
+The college is a member of Division III of the National Collegiate Athletic Association (NCAA), and joined the Heartland Collegiate Athletic Conference (HCAC) in July 2024 after two years in the Collegiate Conference of the South (CCS).
 They were also a member of the United States Collegiate Athletic Association (USCAA).
 The Mountaineers previously competed in the USA South Athletic Conference (USA South) from 2017–18 to 2021–22; as an NCAA D-III Independent from 2014–15 to 2016–17; and in the Kentucky Intercollegiate Athletic Conference (KIAC; now currently known as the River States Conference (RSC) since the 2016–17 school year) of the National Association of Intercollegiate Athletics (NAIA) from 1916–17 to 2013–14.

 Berea competes in 14 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, tennis and track & field; while women's sports include basketball, cross country, soccer, softball, tennis, track & field and volleyball.